-Applying for Externship
+Applying for Practicum

-During Year 2 all students will complete their first full year externship beginning in the summer at our training site.
-Materials to apply for externship can be found by using the link: Canvas/Applications PSYD or the Advanced Externship Handbook.
-All required externship materials are to be submitted through Canvas.
-All students are required to attend an Externship Orientation Meeting in the first year of practicum training that will occur in the first week of October.
+Materials to apply for practicum can be found by using the link: Canvas/Applications PSYD or the Advanced Practica Handbook.
+All required practicum materials are to be submitted through Canvas.
+All students are required to attend a Practicum Orientation Meeting in the first year of practicum training that will occur in the first week of October.
+Students are expected to schedule Individual practicum meetings with the DCT to facilitate the development of their application materials.